NavyaG-lab/Tech-writer/squad/data-access/data-hero.md

 Other way to find who is on call is to use Slack Opsgenie Integration, just run the command anywhere on Slack:

-`/genie whoisoncall Data Hero`
+`/genie whoisoncall Data Access Level 1`
-`/genie whoisoncall Data Hero Backup`
+`/genie whoisoncall Data Access Level 2`

 ## Overrides